- Online, enroll anytime

 - Work at your own pace

-This course covers major types of traumatic deaths in forensic pathology, relating these to death investigation.
+This online course covers major types of traumatic deaths in forensic pathology, relating these to death investigation.

 Course is approved by the following for 18.0 hours of Continuing Education